laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

     The light program runs during the respective winch state.
 This applies if the light controller is configured to drive the [LANE Boys RC winch controller](https://github.com/laneboysrc/rc-winch-controller).
     The winch states are mutually exclusive.

+- **program-state-0 .. program-state-4**

+    The light program runs when the value of the global variable with the same name is not 0 (zero).
+    This allows light programs to trigger other light programs.
+    For more information please refer to the section near the end of this document.

 ## Constants